Introduction to transcription of the interview with Simon Mulli

 Interview with one of the outgrowers for Better Globe Forestry in Kenya

-Samuel: "My name is Samuel M. Mulli and this shamba (plantation) is mine."
+Simon: "My name is Simon M. Mulli and this shamba (plantation) is mine."

 Interviewer: "Yes, can you tell us a little about the farm?
 How big is it?"